akhapangee/angular-tour-of-heroes/README.md

 # Tour Of Heroes

-This project is based on tutorial - https://angular.io/tutorial/tour-of-heroes

 ## Features of application

 * Gets a list of heroes from simulated data server based on https://github.com/angular/angular/tree/main/packages/misc/angular-in-memory-web-api